 Eielson Air Force Base occupies 63,195 acres southeast of Fairbanks, Alaska.
 The runway is oriented north to south and is 14,507 feet long.
 It was extended to its present length in the 1950s to accommodate B-36 aircraft, and is the second longest runway in North America.

-The total payroll for active duty military employees is about $132 million.
-The base spent more than $79 million for constuction, services and procurement of materials, equipment and supplies in fiscal year 2011.
-More than 1,800 jobs were created valued at approximately $41 million.
+The total payroll for active duty military employees is $177.1 million; the total civilian payroll is $41.8 million.
+The base spent more than $250.6 million for construction, services and procurement of materials, equipment and supplies in fiscal year 2018.
+A total of 1,934 induced jobs were created as a part of Eielson Air Force base.

 The 354th Fighter Wing mission is to prepare U.S. and allied aviation forces for combat, to deploy Airmen in support of global operations, and to enable the staging of forces to promote U.S. interests in the Asia-Pacific region.
 The 354 FW is the host unit at Eielson Air Force Base, Alaska and is assigned to 11th Air Force, headquartered at Elmendorf AFB, Alaska.

 Eleventh Air Force falls under Pacific Air Forces, headquartered at Hickam AFB, Hawaii.
 The 354th Fighter Wing is divided into four groups and 10 wing staff agencies.
 The groups are Operations, Maintenance, Mission Support and Medical.
 The wing commander's staff agencies include the Historian, Protocol, Chaplain, Staff Judge Advocate, Safety, Finance, Manpower, Command Post, Military Equal Opportunity and Public Affairs.